Florida Dental Assistant Requirements

 Please note:

-The Florida Board of Dentistry does not issue licenses to Dental Assistants.
-In Florida, Dental Assistants are only required to hold the following two certifications:
+The Florida Board of Dentistry does not issue licenses to dental assistants.
+Instead, Florida dental assistants only need these two certifications:

 A list of approved Expanded Functions and Dental Radiography programs is available on the Florida Board of Dentistry Website Resources Page.